PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures: PAC-BAYESIAN BOUNDS ON CONSTRAINED f -ENTROPIC RISK MEASURES

+\fi where $\Q_{\S}$ is the posterior learned with $\Phi(\S,\P)$. \end{restatable} \begin{proof} \looseness=-1 (Complete proofs are deferred in Appendix~\ref{sec:bound-for-one-example-proof}.)
+With McDiarmid's inequality, we prove the next concentration inequality for constrained $f$-entropic measures (see \Cref{lem:brown}), holding for a fixed hypothesis $h\in \mathcal{H}$, with probability of at most $\delta$ on $\S \sim \D^m$, we have

-where $\Q_{\S}$ is the posterior learned with $\Phi(\S,\P)$. \end{restatable} \begin{proof} Deferred in \Cref{proof:bound-for-one-example}. \end{proof} The proof of \Cref{thm:bound-for-one-example} follows \citet{occamhammer}'s approach for the classical generalization gap.
-Unlike \Cref{thm:general-ma}, \Cref{thm:bound-for-one-example} is not a general PAC-Bayesian theorem (\ie, it does not involve a deviation~$\phi$), but it is a \textit{parametrized} PAC-Bayes bound with parameter $\lambda$ which controls the trade-off between the concentration terms and the KL-divergence, and which is independent of the risk measure and the subgroups.
+Then, we use Occam's hammer \citep{blanchard2007occam} to make the disintegrated KL and the sampling $h\!\sim\!\Q_{\S}$ appear and obtain the disintegrated bound of \Cref{eq:mcallester-one-dis}.
+The bound of \Cref{eq:mcallester-one} then follows by plugging \Cref{eq:mcallester-one-dis} into the argument of \citet{blanchard2007occam} that recovers a classical PAC-Bayesian bound from a disintegrated one. \end{proof} The proof of \Cref{thm:bound-for-one-example} follows \citet{blanchard2007occam}'s technique for the classical generalization gap.
+Unlike \Cref{thm:general-ma}, \Cref{thm:bound-for-one-example} is not a general PAC-Bayesian theorem (\ie, it does not involve a deviation~$\varphi$), but it is a \textit{parametrized} PAC-Bayes bound with parameter $\lambda$ which controls the trade-off between the concentration terms and the KL-divergence, and which is independent of the risk measure and the subgroups.
 Moreover, the classical PAC-Bayes bound of \Cref{eq:mcallester-one} derives from the disintegrated one, so it holds only for the posterior $\Q_\S$ learned from~$\S$.
 Finally, we recall that \Cref{cor:mca-dis} suffers from subgroup sizes $m_\a$ when some $m_\a$ are small, due to the $\tfrac{1}{m_\a}$ term.
 In contrast, the bounds of \Cref{thm:bound-for-one-example} only depend on the global sample size $m$ with a $\tfrac{1}{m}$ term, as in standard PAC-Bayesian bounds.

 \textbf{Comparison with \Cref{thm:mhammedi}.} We compare the two classical PAC-Bayes bounds, \Cref{eq:mcallester-one} and the one of \citet{mhammedi2020pac} (see \Cref{thm:mhammedi}).
 Even though the generalization gaps of the two bounds do not involve the same quantities, we can compare the rates.
 Interestingly, when $\riskemp(\Q)\!>\!0$, which is a reasonable assumption in practice, our bound is asymptotically tighter, with a rate of $\mathcal{O}(\sqrt{1/m})$ compared to their $\mathcal{O}(\sqrt{(\ln \ln m)/m})$.
 Importantly, our work establishes the first disintegrated PAC-Bayesian bounds that are not the vanilla true/empirical risk $\L(h)$ and $\Lemp(h)$.
 This yields a key practical advantage: The empirical CVaR becomes computable.
 In contrast, \Cref{thm:mhammedi} relies on the computation of $\riskemp(\Q)$, which can only be estimated and for which no standard concentration inequality (\eg, Hoeffding's inequality) provides a non-vacuous bound.
 Additionally, although our bound can suffer from the $\frac{1}{\alpha^2}$ factor (larger than the $\frac{1}{\alpha}$ factor in \Cref{thm:mhammedi}), we observe in practice that our disintegrated bound remains at least comparable.